 - Sliding poles and steep slides over nine feet long

 - Tire swings and monkey bars.
 Monkey bars build strength

 - Horizontal bars encourage strength building and physical fitness

 - Chain and rope climbers set at angles provide a challenge

-Once you decide on an age range for your playground set, you should pick out a material.
+Once you decide on an age range for your outdoor playground set, you should pick out a material.
 Not only does this help to narrow down your choices straight away, but you can compare the different materials to see which one will work best with your environment.
-This way, you’ll have a general idea on how long your playground set will last.
+This way, you’ll have a general idea on how long your outdoor playground set will last.
 The three biggest materials are:

 - Wood – Wood is a cost-effective and durable option, especially when it has a sealant on it and is pressure-treated.
 It works best in areas that have a dry climate because it can develop mildew and rot away.
 You may have to apply a new layer of stain once a year.

 - Plastic – Popular for smaller kid playsets, plastic is one of the most durable choices you have.
 It can survive both indoors and out in various weather conditions, but it’s the least sustainable because it’s not possible to recycle it.